ozmos/100-days-of-code/r1-log.md

 ### R1D8
 This morning started a coding puzzle for codewars.
 This one is pretty tricky.
 It asks you to join a string which has been broken up at uneven parts.
 I have the function working for a one line string.
 I now need to make it work for multiple lines.
 I also applied for a couple of developer positions in Perth.

+### R1D9
+Continued working on the fullScan (hand held scanner) algorithm I started on yesterday.
+Getting it to work with multiple lines was not as easy I thought it would be.
+I need more practice working with nested arrays.
+One thing that got me stuck was the ternary operator in my regex function.
+The order of operations is just as important in logic as it is in arithmetic!!